AndreeBurlamaqui/Easy-Trigger-Worktest/README.md

 # Worktest for Easy Trigger's studio.
+[Made in 2 days]

 #### Prompt:
 "Your task is to create life in the scene with the player and enemies, try your very best to get a nice game feel to player jump and movements.
 Other than that, your hands are free.
 Let’s see what you can come up with."